-To check out books and other physical materials once the libraries reopen, just bring photo identification and proof of address to any Sno-Isle Libraries community library and a staff member will help you complete the Regular Access Card registration process.
+To enable physical material borrowing, just bring photo identification and proof of address to any Sno-Isle Libraries community library and a staff member will help you complete the Regular Access Card registration process.

 I think I might already have a library card.
 What should I do?

 Use the Account Lookup Tool or contact customer service to inquire.

 You (and any dependents) live in the district’s service area of unincorporated Snohomish and Island counties, or a city or town that contracts with or is annexed to Sno-Isle Libraries.

 You live in another area in Washington that provides equitable tax support for public library service (such as the cities of Everett, Bothell or King County).

 You pay property taxes in the Sno-Isle Libraries district but live elsewhere.

 I just want online access, do I need to visit a library to get a card?